-Meanwhile, research by OnePoll commissioned by Total Money found that Britons on average worked 10.1 unpaid hours per month, which added up to 479 hours of unpaid work each year for 59% of overtime workers.
+Meanwhile, research by OnePoll commissioned by Total Money found that Britons on average worked 10.1 unpaid hours per month.
+This added up to 479 hours of unpaid work each year for 59% of overtime workers.
 The marketing research company surveyed 2,000 employees and when asked why they worked more hours, 53% of respondents said they simply had ‘too much work’ and 15% cited pressure from ‘senior figures’.
 61% said they did not have a good work-life balance.
-Going into work when ill, working long hours and being constantly switched on in work mode can take its toll on the health and well-being of employees, which also impacts morale, engagement, capability and productivity.
+Going into work when ill, working long hours and being constantly switched on in work mode can take its toll on the well-being of employees.
+This subsequently impacts morale, engagement, capability and productivity.

 Taking active steps

-Smart businesses are taking positive steps to combat this by reviewing HR policies around absence, sick leave, mental health, and improving staff training.
-There are also cultural shifts in management teams, which lead by example by working more regular hours and not expecting responses to work emails and calls outside of normal hours.
+Smart businesses are taking positive steps to combat this.
+For example, by reviewing HR policies around absence, sick leave, mental health, and improving staff training.
+There are also cultural shifts in management teams.
+Which are leading by example by working more regular hours and not expecting responses to work emails and calls outside of normal hours.
 If your manager and peers aren’t still at their desks at 6.30pm most nights, the pressure to do the same alleviates.

 Progressive organisations are also reviewing health and well-being strategies.
-They are rethinking or introducing employee benefit plans to actively encourage a healthy work-life balance and help their people adopt healthier lifestyles.
+They are rethinking or introducing employee benefit plans to actively encourage a healthy work-life balance.
+This is to help their people adopt healthier lifestyles.
 For employees striving to rebalance their working lives, the staff perks and benefits on offer play an important role in achieving this.
 Let’s talk to see how we can help.